 - Provide evidence of good physical and mental health as determined by a medical exam prior to enrollment. - Interview with the Dean of Nursing or designee. - Undergo and pass a background check and pass a drug screen completed no more than 90 days prior to enrollment prior to program start. - Pass the ATI TEAS Admission Assessment with a combined score of 53%.
-There is a fee to test, paid directly to ATIA second attempt is allowed seven days following the first attempt.
+A second attempt is allowed seven days following the first attempt.
 A third attempt is allowed 30 days following the second attempt.
 After failing the third attempt, the waiting period is six months.
 At this point in time, a candidate may start the above process over again. - Submit two letters of recommendation from former employers or professors. - Carrington College will evaluate prior CNA education for transfer credit eligibility.
-Please contact the campus Dean of Nursing with any questions. - Submit proof of a current American Heart Association CPR card (Healthcare Provider 2-year card). - Transfer coursework must have been completed within the previous five years. - Submit proof of the following immunizations must be provided by students:
+Please contact the campus Dean of Nursing with any questions. - Hold a current American Heart Association Basic Life Support (BLS) for the Healthcare Provider card. - Transfer coursework must have been completed within the previous five years. - Submit proof of the following immunizations must be provided by students: - Hepatitis B Proof of 3 doses of vaccine or titer showing positive immunity - Measles, mumps, and rubella (MMR) Proof of 2 doses or titer showing positive immunity - Varicella Proof of 2 doses, positive titer, or healthcare provider documentation of disease history - Tetanus, diphtheria, and pertussis (Tdap) Proof of 1 dose within the previous ten years - Tuberculosis (TB) Negative 2-step Purified Protein Derivative (PPD) skin test (process below) - Initial PPD placement - o Read in 48-72 hours - o If the initial test is negative, repeat the PPD skin test in 7 21 days. - If one skin test is positive, a follow-up chest x-ray is required to look for active disease.